rumblelabs/rac-it-up/Slides.md

 - Functional reactive programming framework for ObjC
 - Currently 2.3.1
 - Inspired by Reactive Extensions
-- Alternative to traditional KVO paradigm
+- Alternative to traditional KVO paradigm / completion block as last argument
 - Created by GitHub & used in GitHub for Mac (Hi Coby!)

 ***